Open Membership RSS 0.4

 <om:bundled-from>. - Issue their own scoped tokens after verification, never relay the aggregator’s credential.

-- The aggregator can’t lock a publisher in.
-A publisher can drop an aggregator at any time by removing it from
+- A publisher MAY drop an aggregator at any time by removing the aggregator’s entry from

 4. Selective Disclosure and Pseudonymous Tier